 I took the more extreme approach and replaced everything all at once.
-In my view, there’s no use keeping toxic chemicals in your house longer than necessary, even if it means wasting money and materials in this case.
+In my view, there’s no use keeping toxic chemicals in your house longer than necessary, especially because these diy cleaning recipes are so cheap and easy to make.

 3 DIY Cleaning Recipes that Work!